 Fonab Hotel (B,L,D)

-Enjoy a free morning to explore Pitlochry or for a short hike in the woodlands around the nearby Blair Castle and Gardens.
+Enjoy a free morning to explore Pitlochry or take a short hike in the woodlands around the nearby Blair Castle and Gardens.
 Arrive in Edinburgh in the late afternoon and transfer to the city center or to the airport for your flight home.
+(B,L)

 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

-We will be hiking 1 to 5 hours per day (2.5 to 7 miles) on moderate to steep grades at low elevations.
+We will be hiking 3 to 5 hours per day (2.5 to 7 miles) on moderate to steep grades at low elevations.
 During hikes, vehicle support is provided at various points while in the highlands, but will be limited while on the islands.
 Participants always have the option to rest a day and ride to the next hotel.
-We will stay in ideally located hotels that reflect the local character.

 Click here for a description of all activity levels.